 This article is for reference only.
 We do not handle cease and desist letters at this time.
 Clients often prefer to resolve legal challenges as amicably and inexpensively as possible.
 This strategy may result in the initial step of sending of a cease and desist letter instead of filing a lawsuit.
 What this really means is that many individuals prefer to prevent further harassment, intrusion, defamation, or slander, by encouraging the party that is allegedly responsible, to cease and desist their wrongful or unlawful behavior before a lawsuit may be necessary.
 Similar to a civil demand letter for payment of damages prior to filing a lawsuit, a cease and desist letter is generally designed to caution the other party that there is still time to stop committing the behavior the potential litigant believes is harmful in some way to their business or reputation.
-Jonathan Jacobs is a cease and desist letter attorney Orlando FL that can help you obtain the relief you need when confronted with inappropriate behavior.
-Call Jacobs Law Firm at 407-335-8113 for help.
+A cease and desist letter attorney Orlando FL that can help you obtain the relief you need when confronted with inappropriate behavior.

 Examples of Cease and Desist Letters a Cease and Desist Letter Attorney Orlando FL Can Draft